OpenSilver/OpenSilver.Documentation/documentation/general/business-app.md

 3. In Visual Studios's Solution Explorer, right-click the .Web project, click Add, and then click New Item.

 4. Select the "ADO.NET Entity Data Model" template.
-Change the name to "AdventureWorks.edmx", and then click Add.
+Change the name to "AdventureWorks", and then click Add.
 ![ADO.NET Entity Data Model](/images/ria-business02.png)

 5. On the Choose Model Contents page, click "EF Designer from database", and then click Next.
 ![EF Designer from database](/images/ria-business03.png)

-6. On the Choose Your Data Connection page, create a connection to the AdventureWorks database.
+6. <a name="database-connection"></a>On the Choose Your Data Connection page, create a connection to the AdventureWorks database.
 ![Connection Properties](/images/ria-business04.png)

     * Copy the ConnectionString, and edit it like this: